 Treatment for Chronic Pain in Older Adults

 Many approaches that are appropriate in younger people are also effective in older people with chronic pain.

 Older adults use analgesics (pain relievers) more often than any other age group.
-Your healthcare professional may prescribe pain medications such as aspirin or ibuprofen (non-steroidal anti-inflammatory drugs or NSAIDs), acetaminophen (Tylenol), or—if the pain is very severe —narcotic or opioid drugs.
+Your healthcare provider may prescribe pain medications.
+Options for painkillers include such as aspirin or ibuprofen (also known as non-steroidal anti-inflammatory drugs or NSAIDs) or acetaminophen (Tylenol).
+If the pain is very severe, your provider may prescribe narcotic or opioid medications.

-Non-drug treatments are often very effective and may preclude the need for pills in some cases.
-You may find that gentle massage or manipulation, moderate exercise, or applications of heat or cold make a difference.
+Non-pharmacologic treatments are often very effective.
+In some cases, they may help enough that you may not need pills in some cases.
+You may find that gentle massage or manipulation, moderate exercise, or applications of heat or cold make a difference in your pain.

 Posted: March 2012